Jmuccigr/temples/README.md

 - `google2geojson.sh`: old version of the previous
 - `json2js.sh`: Take the file created by ggl2geojson.sh and copy it into a javascript file that leaflet can use.
 - `json2csv.sh`: Take the file created by ggl2geojson.sh and convert it to csv.
+- `json2ttl.py`: Take the file created by ggl2geojson.sh and convert it to turtle for Peripleo.
+Based on [the example](https://github.com/rsimon/data2pelagios/blob/master/gazetteer/dai/dai2pelagios.py) from Pleiades.
+- `ftp_ttl.sh`: Upload the turtle file to the server when it's modified.
 - `git_commit.sh`: commit various new temple files to github.
 - `bib2html.sh`: Convert Zotero temples bib to html
 - `Get_country_city_info_for_location.applescript`: query Google geo api for city & country info for lat-long pairs